 - Change the Untransformed load direction to X so that the loading will apply along the axis of the beam. - Ensure the Project in load direction option is unchecked.
 The X component and Y component should both be set to 0.
-The Z component should be set to 1.0. - Change the X value on the first row of the grid to 0 and the load to be 108 (60% of the service vehicle load). - Click on row 2 of the grid and press the Delete key to remove this row.
+The Z component should be set to 1.0. - Change the X value on the first row of the table to 0 and the load to be 108 (60% of the service vehicle load). - Click on row 2 of the tablechanged to 'table' and press the Delete key to remove this row. - Change the name to Live Horizontal and click Finish.